Bumshakalaka/dagmar/README.md

 - [x] Add MCP server only stdio
 - [ ] Add store method to get complete page of document (filter by page field and group and return)
 - [x] Add LLM pdf parser (image-to-text)
-- [ ] Add support for Qdrant server
+- [x] Add support for Qdrant server
 - [ ] Add tests
 - [ ] Allow to update payload in collection.
 E.g. while working with dokument, user would like to add some information to payload for further better search results.
 - [ ] Search in multiple files
+- [ ] Note - the all payload keys goes to metadata dict in Qdrant except page_content